PanicMike-9/Progress-Log/2026/05-May.md

 14 May - studying limits and graphs in calculus and some leetcode

 21 May - studying geometry, calculus and started working on 3dViewer project in OpenGL

+31 May - working on fixing EBO and black screen in 3dViewer OpenGL project and studying calculus.